U.S. Warns Of New Tariffs On Europe Over Airbus Subsidies

 President Trump touted the proposed tariffs on Twitter, arguing the European Union has "taken advantage of the U.S. on trade for many years."

 The proposed levies represent the latest salvo in a long-running dispute between Airbus and its U.S. rival Boeing.
-According to the World Trade Organization, both companies have been the beneficiaries of unfair government subsidies.
+Both sides have accused the other of benefiting from unfair government subsidies.
+The World Trade Organization has ruled in separate cases against both Airbus and Boeing.

 The World Trade Organization finds that the European Union subsidies to Airbus has adversely impacted the United States, which will now put Tariffs on $11 Billion of EU products!
 The EU has taken advantage of the U.S. on trade for many years.
 It will soon stop!— Donald J. Trump (@realDonaldTrump) April 9, 2019

-The administration estimates that Airbus subsidies are costing U.S. companies $11 billion a year in lost market share.
+The Trump administration estimates that Airbus subsidies are costing U.S. companies $11 billion a year in lost market share.
 If the WTO approves that figure this summer, the administration will be ready to impose retaliatory tariffs immediately.

 "This case has been in litigation for 14 years, and the time has come for action," U.S. Trade Representative Robert Lighthizer said in a statement.